 LSA’s Palm Springs office is located in a desert oasis at the base of the…

-LSA established the Fresno office in 2008 to better serve our clients in the San Joaquin Valley and surrounding areas.
-Centrally located between our Northern and Southern California offices, LSA’s Fresno office has the ability to work on a variety of different projects up and down the state.
+LSA established the Clovis Office in 2008 to better serve our clients in the San Joaquin Valley and surrounding areas.
+Centrally located between our Northern and Southern California offices, LSA’s Clovis office has the ability to work on a variety of different projects up and down the state.
 Our Fresno team provides broad California Environmental Quality Act (CEQA) documentation, environmental planning, and land use planning services with technical expertise in air quality, global climate change, and noise.

-Amy Fischer is the Managing Principal of the Fresno office.
-Under her leadership, the Fresno office has opened new markets in health risk assessment, air quality, noise, and regional government assistance and planning.
+Amy Fischer is the Managing Principal of the Clovis office.
+Under her leadership, the Clovis office has opened new markets in health risk assessment, air quality, noise, and regional government assistance and planning.
 Amy manages environmental review and planning projects environmental review and planning projects and directs marketing efforts in the areas of

 environment and land use, as well as technical studies.
 She embodies LSA’s commitment to provide clients with sound, responsive, and level-headed guidance on the increasingly complex environmental and development decisions facing their communities and organizations.
 Additionally, Amy is a member of the Association of Environmental Professionals (AEP), and has served on the AEP Central Chapter’s Board of Directors since 2010.